Coupling of plasmons to the two-magnon continuum in antiferromagnets: Results

-We stress that we remain in the weak-coupling regime, such that $|\Sigma_{\bm q}(\epsilon)|<\epsilon$ for all $\epsilon$.
-We are however not far removed from the strong coupling limit, as can for example be seen by comparing the magnitude of the induced avoided crossing (for $\bm q\parallel \hat x$) with the plasmon energies.
-At this crossing, we have for the current parameter set that $|\Sigma_{\bm q}(\epsilon)|/\epsilon\approx0.8$, highlighting that we are close to the strong coupling regime.
-Since the polarization strength $g$ enters quadratically, it is also relatively easy to reach the strong-coupling regime, where $|\Sigma_{\bm q}(\epsilon)|>\epsilon$, for slightly stronger polarization strengths.
-As was also explained before, here our perturbative treatment breaks down and we are unable to reliably calculate the full plasmon spectral function.
-We have thus restricted ourselves here to the weak-coupling regime, but it seems likely that the strong-coupling regime can also be reached.
-In the strong-coupling regime, it might also be possible to observe the expulsion of the plasmon from the Van Hove singularity \cite{verresenAvoidedQuasiparticleDecay2019}.
+At this crossing, we have for the current parameter set that $|\Sigma_{\bm q}(\epsilon)|/\epsilon\approx0.4$, highlighting that we are in the ultrastrong coupling regime.
+Here we define ultrastrong coupling as the regime where the coupling strength is a significant fraction of the bare resonance frequency \cite{friskkockumUltrastrongCouplingLight2019}.
+Furthermore, since the polarization strength $g$ enters the coupling quadratically [cf. \cref{eq:self-energy}], it is also relatively easy to reach the deep-strong coupling regime with slightly stronger polarization strengths.
+We define the deep-strong coupling regime as the regime where the coupling strength exceeds the bare resonance frequency and thus $|\Sigma_{\bm q}(\epsilon)|>\epsilon$.
+As was explained before, in the deep-strong coupling regime our perturbative treatment breaks down and we are unable to reliably calculate the full plasmon spectral function.
+In the deep-strong coupling regime, it might also be possible to observe the expulsion of the plasmon from the Van Hove singularity \cite{verresenAvoidedQuasiparticleDecay2019}.

 We next turn to a plasmon along ${y}$, where the coupling to the continuum is much weaker, and there is no noticeable decay.
 This can be explained by the electric field of the plasmon, which is parallel to its propagation direction, in addition to an out-of-plane electric field, i.e., $\bm E = E_{\parallel}\hat{\bm q} + E_z \hat{\bm z}$ [\cref{app:plasmon}].
 Thus, a plasmon along ${y}$ only couples to the $y$ and $z$ component of the polarization vector, $\bm\pi_{\bm k}$ [\cref{eq:pik-Rutiles}].
 Because of the Van Hove singularity at the Brillouin zone boundaries, we furthermore have that mainly magnons at the Brillouin zone boundaries contribute to the plasmon self-energy.
 However, the $y$-component of the polarization vanishes at eight of the twelve edges of the Brillouin zone, whereas the $x$-component of the polarization has a maximum on all edges of the Brillouin zone, and the $z$-component of the polarization has a maximum only along the $k_y=\pm \pi/a$ edges of the Brillouin zone.
 A plasmon propagating along $x$ therefore couples much stronger to the spin-zero two-magnon continuum.
 We note that the symmetries of $\bm\pi_{\bm k}$ are set by the crystal symmetry, and could thus change in different compounds---offering a potential way to change the strength of the magnon-plasmon coupling.
 In particular, for the Rutiles grown along the [001]-axis, $\bm\pi_{\bm k}$ inherits the $C_4^z$ point group symmetry of the lattice and thus the self energy is equivalent along $x$ and $y$.